Batyan45/QuickLLMCopy/README.md

 - Adds "Quick LLM Copy" option to the context menu in file explorer
 - Supports copying multiple files at once
+- Supports recursive copying of directories and their contents
 - Includes relative file paths in the copied text
 - Formats the output in a way that's easy to paste into LLM conversations

 ## Usage

-1. Right-click on a file or select multiple files in the VSCode explorer
+1. Right-click on a file, directory, or select multiple files/directories in the VSCode explorer
 2. Click "Quick LLM Copy" from the context menu
 3. The code will be copied to your clipboard in the following format: